 Comment.
 Andres Kirsing, Head of the Criminal Procedure Group at the Development Department of the Police and Border Guard Board

-The joint project between Drug Hunter and TalTech first came to our table in 2020.
-The scientists’ goal was to develop a drug analyzer based on laboratory-grade results, which could be used by the Estonian police to detect narcotic use and intoxication.
-Our role was to provide feedback to the project initiators and offer development ideas, which is why we tested the devices in real-life scenarios.
+The joint project between Drug Hunter and TalTech first reached us in 2020.
+The scientists’ aim was to develop a drug analyser capable of delivering laboratory-grade results, which could be used by the Estonian police to detect narcotic use and intoxication.
+Our role was to provide feedback to the project initiators and contribute development ideas, which is why we tested the devices in real-life scenarios.

 Active testing of the new tool took place from 2021 to the first half of 2022.
-We assessed the device’s effectiveness at major events in Estonia (such as festivals), as well as during traffic surveillance operations.
-The results of the Drug Hunter analyzer were used in criminal proceedings for the first time in July 2022.
+We evaluated the device’s effectiveness at major events in Estonia – such as festivals – as well as during traffic surveillance operations.
+The results of the Drug Hunter analyser were used in criminal proceedings for the first time in July 2022.

-Unlike traditional methods (i.e. one-time indicator tools or saliva strip tests), which require complex lab analysis and often produce false positives, the new device is both simple and accurate – today’s rapid tests simply don’t measure up to this technology.
-People also tend to trust tech-based solutions more than traditional strip tests.
+Unlike traditional methods – such as one-time indicator tools or saliva strip tests – which require complex laboratory analysis and often yield false positives, the new device is both simple and precise.
+Today’s rapid tests simply cannot compare to this technology.
+People also tend to have greater confidence in technology-based solutions than in conventional strip tests.

-There was one case during a police operation where we tested a driver’s sobriety, and the rapid test indicated cocaine use.
-Although the driver initially denied taking drugs, and to confirm the result we would normally have had to go to a hospital for testing, we offered him the option of a follow-up test using Drug Hunter.
-The man agreed to the technology-based test, and when it again came back positive, he had to admit that there was no point arguing with the technology and confessed to use.
+During one police operation, we tested a driver whose rapid test indicated cocaine use.
+Although he initially denied taking drugs, and under normal circumstances we would have had to take him to hospital for confirmation, we offered him a follow-up test using Drug Hunter.
+He agreed, and when the result once again came back positive, he admitted there was no point in arguing with the technology and confessed to using drugs.
 In this way, Drug Hunter significantly shortened the entire procedure.
-Additionally, at the end of the test, a summary is printed listing the substances detected in the saliva, including drugs.
+Moreover, at the end of the test, the device prints a summary listing the substances detected in the saliva, including drugs.
 This printout is immediately added to the evidence in the criminal case file.

-Unlike traditional methods (i.e. one-time indicator tools or saliva strip tests), which require complex lab analysis and often produce false positives, the new device is both simple and accurate – today’s rapid tests simply don’t measure up to this technology.
+Unlike traditional methods – such as one-time indicator tools or saliva strip tests – which require complex laboratory analysis and often yield false positives, the new device is both simple and precise.
+Today’s rapid tests simply cannot compare to this technology.